 As a French major you will study the language, literatures and cultures of continental France as well as the worldwide Francophone Diaspora.
 Introductory courses emphasize linguistic skills, with attention to grammatical accuracy and native pronunciation.
 Advanced courses focus upon in-depth textual analysis and critical engagement of ideas.
 The program offers seminars on Québec and African Studies.
 A concentration in Francophone Studies is also possible.
-All French Majors study at least one semester abroad, either through the Gordon in Aix program or at another approved site in French-speaking Africa or Canada.
+All French Majors study at least one semester abroad, either through the CIEE in France program or at another approved site in French-speaking Africa or Canada.
 On campus, you can join a Cercle Français and take part in the conversation table, alternative chapel, Bible Study, film showings, museum field trips, Haitian church visit, and weekend trips to Montreal.

 Requirements for the Major in French

 The French major consists of 36 credits in intermediate or upper-level courses and LIN200 Introduction to Linguistics.
 At least 8 credits of French at the 300/400 level must be successfully completed on the Gordon campus.
 Majors are required to spend either one or two semesters at an approved program in France or a Francophone country.
 The junior year is recommended for study abroad.

 French majors may elect to complete a concentration in Francophone studies within their program.
 Requirements for this concentration are: